joeyates/elixir-datocms-client/README.md

 # DatoCMS Client

-Provices access to data in a DatoCMS site.
+Provides access to data in a DatoCMS site.

 ## Installation